dot-Justin/LAMatHome/README.md

 **Tips**:
 - There is a chance that you will be sending messages to random people.
 This is a result of the way Telegram search works.
-- The first word of your prompt needs to be "Telegram" for this to work.
 - If your entry decides to save as a note, this will not work, try to 5xptt and give your prompt again.

 ## 👨‍💻 Installation & Usage